romaonthego/RETableViewManager/README.md

   <tr>
     <td>RECreditCardItem</td>
     <td>RETableViewCreditCardCell</td>
     <td>Provides convenience for a user credit card input.
-Allows to enter a credit card number, expiration date and security code, all in a single table cell.</td>
+Allows to enter a credit card number, expiration date and security code, all in a single table view cell.</td>
   </tr>
 </table>